luizbgomide/sovereign/rules.md

 ### Group Checks

-When multiple Delvers face a situation together, they elect one to make the roll.
-For each other Delver with a positive modifier, add 1 to the roll.
-For each delver with a negative modifier, subtract 1.
+When a Party faces a situation together, one Character makes the roll.
+For each other Character with a positive modifier, add 1 to the roll.
+For each Character with a negative modifier, subtract 1.

 This represents forcing open a heavy door together, everyone trying to stealth past a guard, or collectively climbing a cliff face.

 ### Opposed Skill Checks

 When skills oppose each other, the side attempting to change the situation rolls a skill check vs a [DC](#difficulty-class) of 8 plus the other side's modifier.
-For example, a Delver trying to sneak past a guard might roll `2d6` plus their DEX/[Sneak](/rules#sneak) against a DC of 8 + the guard’s skill modifier.
+For example, a Character trying to sneak past a guard might roll `2d6` plus their DEX/[Sneak](/rules#sneak) against a DC of 8 + the guard’s skill modifier.
 If the guard is significant enough to have attributes and skill levels, it might be a `2d6`+DEX/[Sneak](/rules#sneak) against a DC of 8+WIS/[Notice](#notice).
 We write this compactly as DEX/[Sneak](/rules#sneak) vs WIS/[Notice](#notice).

 ## Keeping Track of Time